Studentpage WUR

 You have an increased risk of getting in contact with Hepatitis B in your education and future workplace.
 That’s why we also recommend you to do a bloodtest to see if your body has made enough antibodies against Hepatitis B.

-All students are recommended to come to school to get the vaccinations.
+All students are recommended to come to the vaccination day to get the vaccinations.

 If you choose not to get vaccinated, please inform us by email: peggy@vaccinatiecentrum.nl.